Bayliss Ward // Ncarb, AIA

 Principal Architect & Founder of Bayliss Architects PC

 I have 20+ years of experience designing large-scale commercial and office projects, high density residential, master planning, medical facilities, classroom facilities, and large custom homes.
 I received my masters degree from Montana State University.
-I am currently president of the Montana State Board of Architects & Landscape Architects, and director of Region 5 for NCARB.
+I am currently on the board of the Montana State Board of Architects & Landscape Architects, and secretary for the NCARB board.

 "I get the privilege of listening to a client's dream and making it a reality."